WangDHg/TFRegNCI/README.md

 ## Introduction

-TFRegNCI is a tool for predicting Non-covalent interaction(NCI), which mainly use RegNet and MLP.
-Because of the electron density can be location the meaningful region by Grad RAM, We combine the TFRegNCI-3D and Grad RAM to available the Interpretability model for visualize the important features in 3D feature space.
+TFRegNCI is a tool for predicting Non-covalent interaction(NCI).
+This program package includes NCI prediction models, 2D (TFRegNCI) and 3D (TFRegNCI_3D), and a visualization module, Grad RAM, for feature visual analyses.
+The corresponding codes for utility are as follows.

+## Programs and Files:

 1.TFRegNCI: A 2D multimodal correction model.
 - TFRegNCI.py: main running file.